 Do you believe in productive misunderstandings?
 Does moderation always entail translation?
 Are you more, or less, defined by geography?
 A project is a fragment of the future: true or false?
 If asked, could you explain the difference between moderation and mediation?
 Without being cynical: aren’t you tired of cynicism?
 How often, if ever, do you feel manipulated?
 When you hear “a cross-continental stage for play and production,” does it confound you?
 Do you believe streams of energy can persist beyond a year’s time?
 Are you taking pleasure in any of this?
 Should you?

 Moderation(s) is a long-term program, which started in August 2012 and exists as an immaterial temporary institute that perches on the two international art institutions that initiated it, namely Witte de With Center for Contemporary Art in Rotterdam and Spring Workshop in Hong Kong.
 Within this framework Heman Chong, a Singaporean artist and writer, was invited to steer the program.

-Moderation(s) unfolds over the span of seventeen months through different projects including three residencies, a series of performances, a book of short stories, and a conference.
+Moderation(s) unfolds over the span of more than a year through different projects including three residencies, a series of performances, a book of short stories, and a conference.
 Each project installment of Moderation(s) questions or redefines the conditions of creating and producing objects, situations, and stories.
 The projects are developed independently from one another, yet often naturally inform and shape each other.
 This open-endedness is also tangible in the absence of a pre-established master plan dictating the course of the Moderation(s) program.
 Allowing for chance encounters and improvisation to often take the lead, the program reveals itself through its participants more than anything else.
 Driven by the desire to return to the specific nature of creative processes of production, doing preceded defining.

 An overview of projects part of Moderation(s):

 TEASER: GUILTY PLEASURES.
 AUGUST 2012, SPRING WORKSHOP